t3r6/pkdocs/docs/pk-unpack.md

 ### Export a map

 !!!
 Warning
     PainEditor does not extract some map resources and **..\Data\Levels\MapEntities** with this method.
 MapEntities usually include cubemaps for portals and water shaders.
-Moreover, PainEditor will not extract other map resources, like the geometry **.mpk** file, Textures, level scripts for Singleplayer maps, etc. So, generally, it is not recommended to extract maps and resources with PainEditor.
+Moreover, PainEditor will not extract other map resources, like the geometry **.mpk** file, Textures, level scripts for Singleplayer maps, etc. It was a common mistake in the past that many mappers did not include portal textures on their maps because of that.
+Thus, be aware to copy those manually if needed or extract all map resources using a different method.
+So, generally, it is not recommended to extract maps and resources with PainEditor.

 To export a map with the editor, follow these steps: